amos-project/amos/README.md

 provided by `amos` as the `countBox` created above.

-In most cases, you only need to use the box itself, without paying attention to the methods or properties it provides, except when you need to subscribe to [events](#events).
+In most cases, you only need to use the box itself, without paying attention to the methods or properties it provides, except when you need to subscribe to [signals](#signals).

 ### Mutations